 The Bailey Method applies to coarse-graded, fine-graded and SMA mixtures.
 The method can help explain why some Superpave mixes are difficult to compact.
 It also provides insight as to why small gradation changes, which often occur during production and are within allowable tolerances, can cause significant changes to mixture volumetric properties and/or field compactibility.

-- Download: Bailey Method Achieving Volumetrics and HMA Compactibility Paper (PDF 400KB)
+- Bailey Method Achieving Volumetrics and HMA Compactibility Paper

-- Download: Bailey Method Bailey Method Offers Technicians Volumetric Control From AsphaltPro Magazine Jan 2009 (PDF 628KB)
+- Bailey Method Bailey Method Offers Technicians Volumetric Control From AsphaltPro Magazine Jan 2009

-You may cancel without penalty up to three weeks prior to course start date.
-If you provide the Asphalt Institute with less than three weeks notice, or fail to attend, you will be liable for the entire seminar fee.
+- For the virtual course, you may cancel without penalty up to one week prior to course start date.
+If you provide the Asphalt Institute with less than one week’s notice, or fail to attend, you will be liable for the entire seminar fee.